QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 ~~~

 Then shutdown the VM.
-Now you can set `pvgrub2` as the VM kernel and it will start the kernel configured within your VM.

-When starting the VM you can safely ignore any warnings about a missing module 'dummy-hcd'.

 **Note:** You may also use `PV` mode instead of `HVM` but this is not recommended for security purposes.
 If you require `PV` mode, install `grub2-xen` in dom0 and change the template's kernel to `pvgrub2`.